 Ashleigh is a diagnosed dyslexic and dysgraphic student and graduated as dux of Sacred Heart College in 2018.
 From her schooling experience and training with Dyslexia Demystified, she has developed some excellent strategies and technologies to assist her learning.
 Ashleigh has self-advocated through much of her schooling and university life, and is now in her second year of Psychology at Melbourne University.

 Founder, Presenter & Mentor

-Jemima is a diagnosed dyslexic student who is currently studying Provisional Entry Medicine at the University of Queensland.
+Jemima is a diagnosed dyslexic student who is currently studying Midwifery at the University of Queensland.
 She has been assessed as being in the lowest 2% for reading with her eyes, however she received an ATAR of 99.3 for her secondary school studies and was Dux of Braemar College in 2017.
 Jemima attended 7 different schools and was shocked by the lack of awareness and support for dyslexic students.
 In 2018, Jemima founded Dyslexia Demystified to support and empower young people with dyslexia.

 Mentor & Advisor

 Diagnosed with dyslexia in grade two, Hamish formed close relationships with his teachers and mentors who were key to him maintaining good mental health and a high level of engagement and achievement at school.
 He volunteered for numerous committee and mentoring programs and was honoured to be named School Captain in Year 12.
 Hamish has a passion for sport, leadership and mentoring.
 In 2019, he spent 11 months working in China, helping to implement a Year 9 Internationalism Program for 360 students.
 Hamish is now studying Furniture Design at RMIT.